schlawiner/fu-rpg-frei-und-universell/04-actions.md

 ### Geschlossene Fragen

 FU verwendet zum Entscheiden, wie eine Handlung ausgeht, Fragen in geschlossener Form.
-Eine geschlossene Frage kann man nur mit "Ja"- oder "Nein"-Aussagen beantworten.
+Eine geschlossene Frage kann man nur mit "Ja" oder "Nein" beantworten.

 "Geb ich diesem Trottel eins auf die Nase?"
 "Fällt die Schankmaid auf meinen ungezwungenen Charme und mein gewinnendes Lächeln herein?"

 Closed Questions
 FU uses a closed question format to help resolve actions.
 A closed question can only be answered with a “yes” or “no” statement. *I'm HERE* When you reach a situ- ation that needs to be resolved by dice, propose a closed question; “Do I leap the chasm?”; “Do I punch that jerk in the nose?”; “Does the tavern wench fall for my easy charm and winning smile?”.  e roll of the die will answer the ques- tion and guide your response.
 A lot of the time you won’t need to ask the question explicitly - it will be ob- vious from the action you attempt; “you take a run up and leap from the edge of the chasm.
 Roll.”